A New Electronics Suite for your Boat: Part 1

 - Most transducers use proprietary connectors so interoperability between various manufacturers should NOT be expected.

 - A depth sounder displays a number for depth and a fish finder displays a scrolling time-line graphic.
 Both devices use sonar to send and receive a signal, unfortunately most sonar frequencies pass through fish.
-Therefore, a true fish finder has a transducer that is engineered to detect the air within fish swim bladders.
+Therefore, a true fish finder has a transducer that is designed to detect the air within fish swim bladders.
 The new multi-beam fish finders use dual frequency transducers that can scan sideways.

 - Forward-looking sonar is now available for recreational boaters, these systems are primarily designed for obstacle avoidance and shallow water navigation.
 The transducer is mounted near the bow and the sonar detects and displays the seafloor and any in-water obstacles nearby.